-In all, Ryan has coached three different student-athletes to six national championships as Logan Stieber (141 pounds) was a four-time champion, J Jaggers (141 pounds), the 2009 Ohio State Male Athlete of the Year, was a two-time champion in 2008 and 2009 and Mike Pucillo was the 184-pound champion in 2008 and Nathan Tomasello the 125 pound champion in 2015.
+In all, Ryan has coached four different student-athletes to seven national championships as Logan Stieber (141 pounds) was a four-time champion, J Jaggers (141 pounds), the 2009 Ohio State Male Athlete of the Year, was a two-time champion in 2008 and 2009, Mike Pucillo was the 184-pound champion in 2008 and Nathan Tomasello the 125 pound champion in 2015.
 In 2016, two new names were added to the list - Kyle Snyder (285 lbs.) and true freshman Myles Martin (174 lbs.).
-In the NCAA championship team race, the Ryan-led Buckeyes have finished in the Top 10 in seven of the last nine seasons, including the 2015 national title and back-to-back runner-up finishes in 2008 and 2009.
+In the NCAA championship team race, the Ryan-led Buckeyes have finished in the Top 10 in eight of the last nine seasons, including the 2015 national title and back-to-back runner-up finishes in 2008 and 2009.